-- The instance variables of the specified Smalltalk class (aClass) are constrained in such a way that the path is guaranteed to be valid for all instances. - The path touches only named instance variables.
+- The instance variables of the specified Smalltalk class (aClass) are guaranteed to be the same valid for all instances along all paths. - The path touches only named instance variables.
 If a path leads through the indexed variables of some object, then no symbolic representation can be used.